Last Updated on March 12, 2021 by Michael Brockbank

 Feeling nauseous in the morning can be the result of many different things.
 However, I’ve found it to be most common depending on what I’ve eaten the night before.
 When you wake up vomiting in the morning, it may be the result of poor eating.

-A poor diet can cause a host of problems, and you’ll have to do a bit of digging to discover which is causing your issues.
+A poor diet can cause a host of problems, and you’ll have to do a bit of digging to discover what is causing your issues.

 Why You Get Sick in the Morning

 Eating poorly does more than just stack on the pounds.
 It can cause indigestion, which can show itself in a myriad of ways.
 Gas, diarrhea, and even an upset stomach in the morning is often the result of something you ate before going to bed.

 For many of us, a poor diet can lead to waking up with nausea in the middle of the night.
 I know plenty of times where my dinner came back in a bad way waking me up from a dead sleep at one in the morning.